bdchain/Minerva/README.md

 Minerva is a storage plugin of Drill that connects IPFS's decentralized storage and Drill's flexible query engine.
 Any data file stored on IPFS can be easily accessed from Drill's query interface, just like a file stored on a local disk.
 Moreover, with Drill's capability of distributed execution, other instances who are also running Minerva can help accelerate the execution: the data stays where it was, and the queries go to the most suitable nodes which stores the data locally and from there the operations can be performed most efficiently.

+Slides that explain our ideas and the technical details of Minerva: <https://www.slideshare.net/BowenDing4/minerva-ipfs-storage-plugin-for-ipfs>

+A live demo: <http://www.datahub.pub/> hosted on a private cluster of Minerva.

+Note that it's still in early stages of development and the overall stability and performance is not satisfactory.
+PRs are very much welcome!

 ## Compile

 ### Dependencies